 Nathan is a former Australian reconnaissance soldier who has trained under USMC, SEAL team, Spetsnaz and Defence Intelligence instructors, and the wilderness and tracking skills of the Chiricahua Apache scouts and Australian Aboriginals.

 Tell us about yourself.

-I’m an author from Melbourne, Australia who lives a little too similarly to the characters in my thriller novels.
+I’m a USA Today bestselling author from Melbourne, Australia who lives a little too similarly to the characters in my cyberpunk thriller novels.
 I’ve been waterboarded and shocked with electric currents and hunted through the streets of Houston.
 I’ve explored abandoned New York subway stations, hung precariously off rooftops in Russia, studied rare forms of unarmed combat and trained under SEAL, Spetsnaz and Defense Intelligence instructors.

 I’ve worked in a variety of careers from a reconnaissance soldier in the Australian Army to a video editor and writer of feminist lesbian pornography.
 I was the first published author of one of the world’s first digital imprints, Momentum, and Apple awarded my debut novel the iBooks Thriller of the Year in 2012.
 I established myself as a traditionally published author before making the move to self-publishing.

 What are your books about?

 I write the Helix and The Fifth Column series of cyberpunk thriller novels.
 They feature a ragtag team of genetically enhanced former operatives led by Sophia, and a team of Russian operative hunters led by Olesya.
 Both are pitted against the Fifth Column—a powerful, clandestine agency—and Purity, a radical anti-genetics political party sweeping Europe.
 They call Sophia and Olesya the Night Witches, and are hellbent on hunting them down and destroying them.